DogFingerStudios/Yanorra/Wiki/Velu.md

 ### The Drift (~146,100 cycles ago, ~400 Earth years)

-The Drift rendered the Valka Ocean unnavigable and severed Velu’s direct trade routes with most points in West Yanorra.
+The Drift rendered the Veloku Ocean unnavigable and severed Velu’s direct trade routes with most points in West Yanorra.
 The Eastvoid Ocean, already treacherous, became inaccessible no more than a few miles offshore, casting further doubt on Erik’s Anqhara voyages.

 Velu’s agricultural surplus, critical for West Yanorra, was rerouted through Duvessa’s Riftlands, a chain of islands that became the sole maritime trade conduit.
 The Anqaran people, still influential in Velu’s agriculture, helped adapt farming practices to the disrupted climate, while Velu’s economy grew increasingly dependent on Duvessa’s trade infrastructure.